csaf-poc/csaf_webview/README.md

 - Display the contents of a
   [CSAF 2.0](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html)
   document.
-- Browse the tree of documents offered by a CSAF Provider or Aggregator via the ROLIE feed.
+- Browse the tree of documents offered by a CSAF Provider or mirror via the ROLIE feed.

 Note: As of 2023-12-14 all but one server do not allow web applications